Global Health Policy

 - Develop cross-disciplinary expertise in policy evaluation tools and techniques, offering both practical experience and a solid conceptual foundation for participants aiming to transition into the field from other disciplines.

-All students are expected to be studying an undergraduate degree, preferably in the final two years of their undergraduate studies, in any subject discipline.
+All students are expected to be studying an undergraduate degree, preferably in the final two years of their undergraduate studies, or a postgraduate degree in any subject discipline.
 No prior knowledge of economics or coding experience is required.

 English requirements: